paulklemm/regression-heatmap-paper/Cover Letter.md

     * Paragraph *3D Prism as Data Mini-Map* goes into details on early prototypes of the 3D prism and why these designs were discarded
     * [Reviewer 2] Justified selection of interaction techniques
     * [Reviewer 3] The paragraph **Cube Slice Selection** of Section **5.2 Regression Cube Visualization** was revised to be more precise.
 The area below the prism is in fact be used to identify the correct position of the current slice.
+    * Shortened **Implementation** Section to save space

 Additional Changes
 ------------------

   * [Reviewer 1] It was criticised, that it is not clear how the found models are investigated further.
-Therefore, we clarified this in the introduction of Section *4 Regression Cube Analysis of Cohort Study Data* as well as in the introduction of Section *5 System Design*
+Therefore, we clarified this in the introduction of Section *4 Regression Cube Analysis of Population Study Data* as well as in the introduction of Section *5 System Design*
   * [Reviewer 1] Elaborate more on the limitation of having only three dynamic variables.
 We discussed this limitation in Section *8 Summary and Outlook* by suggesting 3D projections of hypercubes spanned by more than 3 dynamic regression variables.
-  * [Reviewer 2] Security issues are now indicated at the beginning of Section **4 Regression Cube Analysis of Cohort Study Data** as well as Section **5 System Design** and discussed in Subsection **5.1 System Paradigm and Components**
+  * [Reviewer 2] Security issues are now indicated at the beginning of Section **4 Regression Cube Analysis of Population Study Data** as well as Section **5 System Design** and discussed in Subsection **5.1 System Paradigm and Components**
   * [Reviewer 2] We revised a large number of long sentenced to either split them up or to simplify them.
   * [Reviewer 2] Citations are now treated as gramatically invisible
   * [Reviewer 3] Discussed limitations of CFS algorithm in Section **4.3 Target-Variable-Dependent Dimension Reduction** and how we tackle them in Section **4.4 Abstracting Regression Results**.